SATURDAY, AUGUST 9, 2014

 Runners will stay to the outside of the bikes along William Day Blvd.
 Bikes and runners will be separated by cones.

 The finish line will be located along the beach at Mother’s Rest, next to the Transition Area.
-This is a NEW location that makes the race logistics simple for athletes and spectators!

 There will be water/aid stations approximately every mile with water and electrolyte replacement drink.
+There is a Clif Shot station immediately upon leaving the TA on the run.

 Please note - the road closure is permitted by DCR and the State Police and is allowed only for a specific time.
 If an athlete falls far behind the rest of the field during the run and risks delaying the opening of the roadway, he or she will be required to move onto the sidewalk to complete the race.